 Sausage and pumpkin make a perfect flavor combination, and judging by the number of pasta recipes that combine these ingredients, the Internet agrees.
 Sausage is highly underrated as a shortcut ingredient.
 It packs a huge punch of flavor, eliminating the need for numerous other ingredients.
 And because of its intensely savory flavor, it does a great job of offsetting the tanginess of the pumpkin, which is what most people don’t like about pumpkin.
 Almond flour and Parmesan cheese serve as binders, also providing richness and flavor.

 This recipe is incredibly simple, and I have no doubt it will be one of your favorite fall appetizers or snacks!
+Be sure to bookmark it along with my stovetop-cooked apples and fall-inspired yogurt bowl!

 Simple Sausage Balls